Fast Deep Mixtures of Gaussian Process Experts: Inference

-Optimization of the gating network and expert parameters can also be done in parallel, both between each other as well as across $l=1,\ldots, L$ for the experts.
-Specifically, the optimal gating network and expert parameters are respectively:
+Thus, optimization of the gating network and expert parameters can be done in parallel, both between each other as well as across $l=1,\ldots, L$ for the experts.
+Specifically, the optimal gating network are:

+and expert parameters (GP hyperparameters, noise variance, and pseudo-inputs) are estimated by optimizing the log marginal likelihood in \cref{eq:sparse_marg}: